Prague Experience logoPrague tourist information & travel guide logo

 Prague is, relatively, a very safe city to visit with children.
 Parents need have no extra concerns for their kids over the normal care one would take in a busy place.

-There are plenty of fun activities for children of all ages to enjoy: Gothic towers to climb, the Petrin Funicular Railway to ride, and museums to visit.
-Plus there is Prague Zoo, Sea World, swimming pools, parks and playgrounds, river cruises, and black light theatre shows to choose from:
+There are fun activities for children of all ages to enjoy: towers to climb, bike and Segway tours to sign up for, and a number of interesting museums to visit.
+Plus, there is Prague Zoo, Sea World, swimming pools, parks, playgrounds, river cruises, black light theatre shows, and regular special events.

-Most restaurants and cafés welcome children, some have high chairs for babies.
-While kids' menus are rare, waiters are generally happy to suggest suitable dishes for children from the adult menu or perhaps offer half portions.
-Smoking in restaurants is banned.
+Most restaurants and cafés welcome children, and some offer high chairs for babies.
+While kids' menus are rare, waiters will happyily suggest suitable dishes for children from the adult menu or perhaps serve half portions.

 Prague for Children